FixelAlgorithmsTeam/fixel/_posts/2018-02-20-luminosity-mask-001.md

 $$ f \left( x \right) = x $$

 Namely, the output value – that is $ f \left( x \right) $ - is identical to the input value, which is $ x $.
 This mask is called "Highlights Luminosity Mask".
 Why?
-Because to low input values (Shadows) correspond low output values (dark pixels), and to high input values (Highlights), correspond high output values (light pixes).
-The result is a mask where shadows are dark (not selected) and highlights are light (selected) – hence the name.
+Because low input values (Shadows) are mapped to low output values (Dark pixels), and high input values (Highlights) are mapped to high output values (Light pixes).
+The result is a mask where shadows are dark (Not selected) and highlights are light (Selected) – hence the name.

 Another basic mask is given by the negative (Inverse) of the Highlights Mask which is the "Shadows Luminosity Mask":